Keyeric/Keyeric/README.md

 ## Full Stack Software Developer In Training

 Hi guys!
 My name is Key (like a house key) and I'm a developer.
-My code passion lies with technologial advancements and helping push the world into the future we see in The Jetsons
+My code passion lies with technological advancements and helping push the world into the future we see in The Jetsons
 Now that we've got the obvious out of the way, a little about myself:

 - ⚡ **_Pronunciation_**: Key - air - ick
 _I hate having to put this here but 24 years on this planet tells me I have to.
 It is pronounced, the way it is spelled._
 - I'm a media specialist, with experience in photography, videography and some light audio work
-(I've also worked professionally using a Blackmagic Design ATEM Televison Studio Pro HD)
+(I've also worked professionally using a Blackmagic Design ATEM Television Studio Pro HD)
 I also have my own youtube channel that I have to get better at doing consistently.
 - I am, as the kids say, a hardcore Gamer.
 I enjoy RPG titles the most but I'm not against kicking back with an FPS every once in a while.
 - My favorite hobbies are roller skating and playing trumpet.